google/zetasql/docs/query-syntax.md

 Important: Avoid using `kappa` as it is soon to be depreciated.
 Instead, use `max_groups_contributed`.

-`kappa` or `max_groups_contributed` is a positive integer that, if specified, scales the noise and limits the number of groups that each entity can contribute to.
+The `kappa` or `max_groups_contributed` differential privacy parameter is a positive integer that, if specified, scales the noise and limits the number of groups that each entity can contribute to.

 The default values for `kappa` and `max_groups_contributed` are determined by the query engine.